Ictal bradycardia

-Ictal bradycardia is when people with temporal lobe epilepsy experience bradycardia with their seizures (epileptic discharges).
-Bradycardia is defined by a slower than normal heart rate, less than 60 bpm.
+Ictal bradycardia is a condition in which individuals with temporal lobe epilepsy experience bradycardia during a seizure (epileptic discharge).
+Bradycardia is defined by a heart rate less than 60 beats per minute.
 (Normal range is 60-100 bpm).

 Ictal epileptic discharges can effect changes in cardiac rhythm.
 An increase in heart rhythm is common during seizures.
 This type of epileptic seizure is known as ictal tachycardia, in which the subject's heart rate increase of more than 10 beats per minute of above the baseline.
 In comparison, ictal bradycardia causes epileptic discharges that disrupt the normal cardiac rhythm in a negative fashion.
 Slowing the heart beat down by more than 10 beats per minute below the average baseline.